gguuss/gplus-ios-swift/README.md

 [Google Play Games downloads page](https://developers.google.com/games/services/downloads/).

 ## Quick Setup
 1. Get a client ID from https://console.deveopers.google.com for Google+ or from https://play.google.com/apps/publish for Google Play Games.
-2. For the bundle ID, set it to com.gclassy.swiftsignin.
+2. For the bundle ID, set it to `com.gclassy.swiftsignin`.
 3. Copy the client ID into the Swift app in the ViewController.
 4. Run the app.

 ## Full Setup

-1. Modify the bundle identifier in the project to something more appropriate for your domain / aps.
+1. Modify the bundle identifier in the project to something more appropriate for your domain / apps. **Note** You will need this value later.

-2. Update the Scheme defined in the URL handlers in info.plist to match your bundle identifier.
+2. Update the Scheme defined in the URL handlers in info.plist to match your bundle identifier. **Note** Don't skip this step.
 3. Register your application with your bundle identifier on https://console.developers.google.com for Google+ or https://play.google.com/apps/publish for Google Play Games.
 4. Copy the client ID into the Swift app in the ViewController.
 5. Run the app and sign-in.

 ## Troubleshooting
 * If your application is failing after sign-in, you most likely have